Updated: August 12, 2023

 7. Record every peso.

-This will be tedious at first, but it will eventually become a habit and would feel less tasking as months go by.
+This will be tedious at first, but it will eventually become a habit and will feel less tasking as months go by.

 8. Further reduce your spending.